nirzaf/material-blogs/docs/insiders/how-to-sponsor.md

 listing your name or organization on the list of [our sponsors] and, for organizations, the opportunity for [logo placement].

-  [sponsorship private or to make it public]: privacy.md
-  [our sponsors]: our-sponsors.md
-  [logo placement]: our-sponsors.md/#our-premium-sponsors

 #### News and updates